Academic Summer Camps

 Airport Shuttle Request: If you will need transportation from the Fort Wayne or Indianapolis airport, please contact the Taylor Admissions Office (firstname.lastname@example.org).

-Summer Programs Scholarship: This $1,000 one-time scholarship is awarded to students who enroll full-time at Taylor University who have attended an eligible summer camp, academy, or conference on Taylor’s campus during high school and prior to senior year, and completed the required scholarship process while on-campus during the camp or conference.
-Contact us for more information.
+Summer Programs Scholarship: This $1,000 one-time scholarship is awarded to students who enroll full-time at Taylor University who have attended an eligible academic summer program on Taylor’s campus during high school and prior to senior year, and completed the required scholarship process while on-campus during the camp or conference.
+Contact Admissions for more information.

 Upcoming Academic Camps